-2014 Pathways to Privacy Research Symposium: A Return to First Principles for Privacy at the Cutting-Edge
+2015 Pathways to Privacy Research Symposium: A Return to First Principles for Privacy at the Cutting-Edge

-The Office of the Privacy Commissioner of Canada (OPC) has awarded funding to the Canadian Civil Liberties Association (CCLA) to organise and host the second Pathways to Privacy Research Symposium.
-The theme of the CCLA event will be “A Return to First Principles for Privacy at the Cutting-Edge,” and it will take place on Thursday, February 26th, 2015 at the University of Toronto and at Ryerson University in March 2014.
+The Office of the Privacy Commissioner of Canada (OPC) has awarded funding to The Centre for Law, Technology and Society (CLTS) to organize and host the third Pathways to Privacy Research Symposium.
+The theme of the CLTS event will be “A Return to First Principles for Privacy at the Cutting-Edge,” and it will take place on Thursday, February 26th, 2015 at the University of Ottawa in Tabaret Hall.

 The symposium will explore the values that underlie privacy protection and examine how these values are furthered, and/or threatened, by technological and scientific developments.
-It will feature recent research conducted under the OPC’s Contributions Program, and provide a forum for academic researchers, civil society and public interest groups, and individuals to discuss privacy research results and their relevance for Canadians.
-Sessions will be open to the public but they will also be recorded and broadcast via a live webcast to ensure greater accessibility.
-The event materials and sessions will also be available in both English and French.
+It will feature recent research conducted under the OPC’s Contributions Program, while providing a forum for academic researchers, civil society and public interest groups, and individuals to discuss privacy research results and their relevance for Canadians.
+Sessions will be open to the public and free of charge.
+They will also be webcast live and recordings will be posted on the CLTS website.
+The event materials and sessions will be available in both English and French.

-The funds were awarded following a special call for proposals, which was issued in September 2013.
+The funds were awarded to the successful applicant following a call for proposals, which was issued in May 2014.
 The submitted proposals were evaluated by a panel comprising representatives of the OPC and an external peer reviewer.

 Report a problem or mistake on this page